-The world of work is experiencing major changes as a result of the exponential rate of dynamic processes such as digitalisation, the growth of the digital economy and technological advances.
-Coupled with profound changes in the organisation of work, globalisation, demographic change, environmental challenges, as well as new ways of organising the production of goods and the delivery of services, the Future of Work presents society and employers with a myriad of opportunities as well as considerable challenges.
-Automation, for example, will likely mean that existing jobs or tasks could disappear or be fundamentally re-designed.
-The result is that there will be major changes in the capabilities and skills needed in the labour market.
-Technological disruption and disruptive innovation will also play an important role in shaping the Future of Work.
-Significant challenges arising from future forms of employment may include the polarisation of skills, and difficulty ensuring the adequacy of existing legal, institutional, or social protection frameworks, among others.
+The world of work is experiencing major changes as a result of digitalisation, the growth of the digital economy and technological advances.
+Coupled with profound changes in the organisation of work, globalisation, demographic changes, environmental challenges, as well as new ways of organising the production of goods and the delivery of services, the Future of Work encompasses all those dynamic processes and its repercussions on business and employment.

 Why is the Future of Work relevant to business?